simonkarman/nextjs-frontend-app-starter/README.md

 export default HomePage;
 ```

-## TypeScript Interfaces for Contentful
+## Contentful and TypeScript
-The projects that are on my website are stored in a Content Management System (CMS) called [Contentful](https://www.contentful.com/).
+The projects that are on my website are stored in a Content Management System (CMS).
+The CMS I'm using is [Contentful](https://www.contentful.com/).
 In contentful you can create your own entity types and give these entity types properties.
 I created an entity type 'project', with properties such as a name, a title, an image, and so forth.

-From within your code you can get all entities of a specific entity type.
-The issue is that TypeScript doesn't know what kind of properties to expect on that type.
-This means you have to redefine a TypeScript interface of your contentful entity type.
-This definition can get out of sync with the actual type at contentful, which can make for some annoying and hard to debug bugs.
-Luckily a tool exists to extract a TypeScript interface from a contentful entity type, which is [contentful-typescript-codegen](https://github.com/intercom/contentful-typescript-codegen).
+The website can fetch the defatils of projects from contentful to display on the pages.
+But how does your IDE now what properties to expect on a 'project' entity that is returned from Contentful?
+We can use a TypeScript interface for this.
+A tool exists to extract the TypeScript interface from a contentful entity type.
+This tool can be found on [contentful-typescript-codegen](https://github.com/intercom/contentful-typescript-codegen).

 An example of the interface that generated by the project is shown below.
 ```ts